International Women Day’s teacher toolkit

 Plan a PSA campaign

-Address a gender equality issue by creating a public service announcement (PSA) campaign or by participating in this year's #MyFeminism campaign.
+Address a gender equality issue by creating a public service announcement (PSA) campaign.
 Ask students to brainstorm common gender stereotypes and suggest ideas for overcoming them, or to identify how the school can become more inclusive for people of all genders.
 Students can draft scripts to read over the school PA system and create visuals, such as posters and digital media, to promote their messaging either in print or online.

 Host a movie screening